wp-plugins/sp-client-document-manager/readme.txt

 We also now offer a premium version; please check out our website for more information: http://smartypantsplugins.com/sp-client-document-manager/

-Now gworks with WordPress Multi Site!
+Works with WordPress Multi Site!

 **[Click here to try out a demo](http://smartypantsplugins.com/client-upload-demo/ "Click here to try out a demo")**

 Login with:  user: test   password: test

-**Client Side Features**
+**Overall Features**

-* Clients upload files and Documents online to their own personal page
-* Clients can create or add to existing projects
 * Ability to choose multiple files
 * Delete uploaded documents
 * Automatically zip multiple files
-* User login with help from "Theme my login"
-* Ability to translate plugin to multiple languages using the .po files.
+* Custom Forms
 * Search by file name
-* Ability to allow deleting and renaming of projects
+* Ability to allow deleting documents and files
+* Renaming of projects
 * Disable user uploads
 * Disable user deleting of files
+* Ability to translate plugin to multiple languages using the .po files.

+**Client / Customers**
+* Clients upload files and Documents online to their own personal page
+* Clients can create or add to existing projects

 **Administrator Side Features**
 * Complete control on who can access specific files
 * Turn off ability for Clients to upload documents instantly.
 * Notification via email when a client uploads a file